Mohamed-Miaoui/Mohamed-Miaoui/README.md

 <h1 align="left">Hi 👋!
-My name is Mohamled Miaoui and I'm a Full stack developer</h1>
+My name is Mohamed Miaoui and I'm a Full stack developer</h1>
 <br><br>

 <p align="left" >I'm a versatile and motivated Full Stack Developer with a passion for building scalable web applications and crafting user-friendly experiences.
 With a strong foundation in both front-end and back-end technologies, I enjoy turning complex problems into simple, beautiful, and intuitive designs.
 I’m always eager to learn new technologies and improve my skills through hands-on projects.</p>